WorkSpaceForHanmg/es6-basic-tutorial/doc/ES6_Basic.md

 <hr/>

 ## Symbol Type
-* Unique and immutable data type to be used as an identifier for object properties.
+* Unique and Immutable data type to be used as an identifier for object properties.
 * Symbol can have an optional description, but for debugging purposes only.
 ```js
 Symbol("foo") !== Symbol("foo")